(This article was last updated on October 17, 2016)

 If you take advantage of the Medicare program, then you probably have questions about how Obamacare affects your coverage.
 Rest assured that the ACA extends benefits in some respects and protects your rights under Medicare.
 In terms of deadlines, Medicare does not follow the same schedule as other types of insurance.
 You can still apply for and manage your Medicare application according to the same guidelines as before Obamacare.
 This section will briefly outline important dates regarding Medicare.

-The second general enrollment period or Annual Election Period lasts from October 15th through December 7th during which time you can enroll in a Medicare Advantage plan.
-If you qualify, you can enroll in a Medicare Part D plan or change your Part D plan during the AEP.
-From January 1st through February 14th, you can also dis-enroll from special Medicare plans and enroll in a traditional Medicare plan.
-However, if you participate in a Medicare Advantage plan then you can’t change to a different Advantage plan during the AEP.
+The open enrollment period or Annual Election Period lasts from October 15th through December 7th, during which time you can enroll in or change a Medicare Advantage plan.
+If you qualify, you can enroll in, switch or drop a Medicare Part D plan during the AEP as well.
+From January 1st through February 14th, you can dis-enroll from Medicare Advantage plans and enroll in a traditional Medicare plan.

-In essence, the Affordable Care Act does not affect dates and deadlines for Medicare because you won’t use the Marketplace to enroll in Medicare or change your policies.
-However, if you want to take advantage of a Marketplace plan instead of Medicare then you will need to wait for the open enrollment period each year to review your options.
+In essence, the Affordable Care Act does not affect dates and deadlines for Medicare because you won’t use the marketplace to enroll in Medicare or change your policies.
+However, if you want to take advantage of a marketplace plan instead of Medicare, then you will need to wait for the open enrollment period each year to review your options.
 You’ll also need to speak with a Medicare enrollment specialist to determine when you can change your coverage options if you want to switch to Obamacare.
 Otherwise, you can continue to enroll and manage your coverage as before.
+Special note: it’s illegal for anyone, including insurers on the exchanges, to sell you a private health insurance plan if you have Medicare.

 Government Assistance: Medicaid and CHIP Enrollment

 If you can’t afford insurance even with subsidies, then you may be eligible for Medicaid or the Children’s Health Insurance Program.
-Medicaid and CHIP have enrollment guidelines that differ from those of the Marketplace.
-For states that have expanded Medicaid, the eligibility requirements is under 133% of the federal poverty level (FPL).
-Because of the way that the income is actually calculated, the actual requirement for Medicaid in states that have expanded the eligibility requirements, is actually 138% of the federal poverty level.
-If your state did not expand the requirements, you will be eligible for Medicaid if you earn less than 100% of the FPL.
+Medicaid and CHIP have enrollment guidelines that differ from those of the marketplace.
+For states that have expanded Medicaid, qualifying income is under 133% of the federal poverty level (FPL).
+Because of the way that income is actually calculated, the actual income limit for Medicaid in states that have expanded the eligibility requirements is 138 percent of the FPL.
+If your state did not expand the requirements, you will be eligible for Medicaid if you earn less than 100 percent of the FPL.

 Penalty Fees for Missing the Deadline

-Currently, the penalty fee for an individual without health insurance is the greater of $695 per uninsured adult and $347.50 per uninsured child int he family or two percent of your annual adjusted gross income.
-Unless you qualify for a special enrollment period or qualify for an exemption from the individual mandate, you will be subject to a fine assessed and collected by the IRS when you file your annual taxes if you choose not to get insurance for 2016.
+Currently, the penalty fee for an individual without health insurance is the greater of $695 per uninsured adult and $347.50 per uninsured child (per family) or 2.5 percent of your annual adjusted gross income (taxable income).
+These fees will go up each year with inflation.
+Unless you qualify for a special enrollment period or qualify for an exemption from the individual mandate, you will be subject to a fine assessed and collected by the IRS when you file your annual taxes if you choose not to get insurance for 2017.

 There are some exemptions to the individual mandate or shared responsibility fee.
 For example, federally recognized Native American tribes and people who are incarcerated will not be required to pay a fine for not having health insurance.
 Additionally, families that fall below the federal poverty line can receive a waiver on the individual mandate since they won’t be able to afford insurance and may be eligible for Medicaid anyway.
 Don’t assume that you’re exempt.
 Instead, check out your state’s marketplace website to see if you qualify so that you don’t miss any important deadlines.